 Amniocentesis.
 Using a thin needle in your belly, your doctor will take a sample of the fluid that surrounds your baby and check it for genetic disorders or birth defects.
 The procedure does carry some risk.
 About 1 in 300 to 500 women will miscarry because of amniocentesis.
 Your doctor can tell you if it’s important for you to have this.

 Chorionic villus sampling (CVS).
 Doctors take a small piece of your placenta by putting a needle through your belly or a small tube up your vagina.
 They test the sample for Down syndrome and other genetic conditions.
 Only some high-risk women will need this test, usually if a screening found a risk of a birth defect.
 The procedure will tell you for sure if there’s a problem, but it also comes with a risk of miscarriage that’s similar to amniocentesis.
 Talk to your doctor about whether you should have CVS.

 What Do I Do Once I Have the Results?

 Prenatal test results can help you make important health care decisions.
 But it’s important to remember that many of them tell you it’s possible, but not certain, that your baby will be born with a disorder.
 No test is 100% accurate.

 Talk to your doctor about the results you get and what they mean.
-A genetics counselor can also help you decide what to do after a positive result and what life will be like for your child if he has a disorder.
+A genetics counselor can also help you decide what to do after a positive result and what life will be like for your child if they have a disorder.

 Questions for Your Doctor